PlebusSupremus1234/LemonScript/README.md

 # [LemonScript](https://plebussupremus1234.github.io/LemonScript/)

-A programming language made with TypeScript.
+A static typed, simple and clean programming language inspired by TypeScript and Python.

 Here is a preview of LemonScript:
 ```js